-Audits of our trucks have shown that approximately 59% of the food waste we send to landfill is avoidable.
+Audits of our trucks have shown that approximately 59% of food waste we send to landfill is avoidable.
 This means it was purchased with the intention of being eaten, but was instead thrown away.

-- Divert 80% of waste from landfill by 2030, with an interim target of 72% reduction by 2025.
+- Diverting 80% of waste from landfill by 2030, with an interim target of 72% reduction by 2025.

 - Halving the volume of organic material going to landfill by 2030, with an interim target of 20% reduction by 2025.